kameleon1/Subtitle-Workshop-Classic-v6.1.7/ReadMe.md

 Subtitle Editor derived from version 6.0b, but with UTF-8, audio stream selection, VLC support etc.

+### 2019-07-14 (v6.0e/04)

+* Also the selected audio stream is remembered now (both in projects and non projects), and restored when opening a subtitle or a project.

+* The selected movie is remembered now and restored when loading a subtitle, provided the "AutoSearchMovie" setting is on.

+* A problem with the file "LastChoices.txt" (access not allowed) has been solved.

+* The WEBVTT subtitle format is supported now.

 ### 2019-07-01 (v6.0e/03)

 * The .ini files holding the video position and the last selected subtitle are removed.
 The function is still kept in however.

-* If there a no audio tracks the audio track menu is disabled now.
+* If there are no audio tracks the audio track menu is disabled now.

 * The Greek translation is present now.
 Thanks to Xenos Latinos, see https://sourceforge.net/p/subtitle-workshop-classic/discussion/bugs/thread/20b5b37fba/#f20e.